testomatio/reporter/docs/pipes/html.md

 ### Prerequisites

-Before utilizing the HTML Pipe, you need to set the TESTOMATIO environment variable with the API key provided by Testomat.io.
-This key authenticates your interactions with the Testomat.io application.

-**🔌 To enable Testomat.io pipe set `TESTOMATIO` environment variable with API key provided by Testomatio.**
+**🔌 TESTOMATIO users now have the option to generate an HTML report based on their test execution results.
+If a user hasn't SET `TESTOMATIO` environment, the report will still be generated**

 ```
-TESTOMATIO={API_KEY} <actual run command>
+TESTOMATIO_HTML_REPORT_SAVE=1 <actual run command>
 ```

 ### Enabling HTML Reports

 To enable HTML reports, set the TESTOMATIO_HTML_REPORT_SAVE environment variable to 1.
 Additionally, you can customize the HTML report folder and filename using the following variables:

+* TESTOMATIO_HTML_REPORT_SAVE=1
 * TESTOMATIO_HTML_REPORT_FOLDER: Specify the folder for HTML reports
 * TESTOMATIO_HTML_FILENAME: Set the desired filename for the HTML report

 _!!!Please note that the name must include the extension ".html".
-If the extension is missing, the report will be saved with the default name_
+If the extension is missing, the report will be saved with the default name = testomatio-report.html_

 ### Usage